Need expert help? 951-291-1627

 Occasionally I get a request for AI (Illustrator), TIFF, PSD (Photoshop) and SVG (scalable vector graphics).
 AI and PSD are my layered and notated artwork files, which I rarely share.
 No one ever asked me for a TIFF version of their logo, likely because this really large file type is typically used in photographic projects, such as headshots and print layouts (magazine, poster, banner, etc.).
 For a nominal fee, I will make a SVG file available for any logo design project - only people who know how to utilize the SVG file type make this request.

 I limit each logo design project to 3 concepts with 3 revisions per concept.
-Instead of displaying over-the-top advertising, I have several pages of "Logo Design" guides, a logo design questionnaire and years of experience to ensure your logo design is completed sooner than later.
+Instead of displaying over-the-top advertising, I have several pages of "Logo Design" guides, a logo design questionnaire and years of experience to ensure your logo design is completed sooner than 11 revisions later.